-Acquiring, building, or rebuilding qualified vessels (defined next).
-Making principal payments on the mortgage of a qualified vessel.
+- Acquiring, building, or rebuilding qualified vessels (defined next). - Making principal payments on the mortgage of a qualified vessel. - NMFS will not approve amounts withdrawn to purchase nets not continuously attached to the vessel, such as seine nets, gill set-nets, and gill drift-nets. - NMFS will approve amounts withdrawn to purchase trawl nets.